mdn/content/files/en-us/web/manifest/prefer_related_applications/index.md

 - `prefer_related_applications`
   - : A boolean value.
     - If set to `true`, browsers might prompt users to install one of the applications listed in [`related_applications`](/en-US/docs/Web/Manifest/related_applications) instead of your web app.
-    - If set to `false` or omitted, browsers will give preference to your web app over the related applications.
+    - If set to `false` or omitted, browsers will typically prefer to install your web app over related native applications, if specified.

 ## Examples

-### Specifying preference for your web app
+### Specifying preference for installing your web app

 Consider a scenario where you have both a web app and native apps for your product.
 If you want to offer related native apps as options but prefer users to install your web app: